scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 The second ingredient of Bayesian inference is the prior distribution :math:`p(\theta)`.
 Priors are inescapably part of the Bayesian approach and, hence, have to be considered carefully.
-The goal of Bayesian inference is to combine the prior knowledge we have with the evidence contained in the data, to derive the posterior distribution of :math:`\theta`.
+The goal of Bayesian inference is to combine the prior information on the parameters (the prior distribution), with the evidence contained in the data (the likelihood), to derive the posterior distribution :math:`p(\theta | \mathcal{D})`.
 It is difficult to predict how sensitive the final results will be to a change in the priors.
 However, it is important to note that the impact of priors progressively diminishes as the number of observations increases.